tableau/webdataconnector/docs/wdc_tutorial.md

 * [Get the data](#get-data) for a single table
 * [See it in action](#see-in-action)

-If you *really* want to skip all of this and go straight to the source code, look for the `earthquakeUSGS` files in the `Examples` directory and the `js` directory.
+If you *really* want to skip all of this and go straight to the source code, look for the `earthquakeUSGS` files in the `Examples` directory.
 You'll get a lot more out of this if you build it from scratch though--promise!

 ### Create the HTML page {#create-page}